chomosuke/flex_with_main_child/README.md

 ## Additional information

 Note that SizedBox sometimes will be forced to fit parent (e.g. when the parent is the screen).
 When this happen, place the FlexWithMainChild into a Center or some other intermediate containers.

+## Contribution

+All pull requests / issues are welcome.